openhab/openhab-docs/installation/synology.md

 ## Prerequisite - Install Java

-Current releases of OpenHAB2 require Oracle Java due to the generation of certificates based on [EC](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) which is not available in free Java implementations.
+Current releases of openHAB require Oracle Java due to the generation of certificates based on [EC](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) which is not available in free Java implementations.
 If you see the following error you are likely using OpenJDK:
     java.security.NoSuchAlgorithmException: EC KeyPairGenerator not available

 The easiest way to install Java is to include the [PC-Loadletter Repo](http://packages.pcloadletter.co.uk/).
 Download [Java8 SE](http://www.oracle.com/technetwork/java/embedded/index.html) [(latest ARMv6)](http://www.oracle.com/technetwork/java/embedded/embedded-se/downloads/javase-embedded-downloads-2209751.html) [(Java Cryptography Extension if required)](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) and put them in the public folder of your NAS.
 Then start the installation of Java8 SE.